 When sending money to Canada from France using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate markup, and sometimes an additional incoming transfer fee.

-On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as TorFx, XE and Instarem.
+On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as CurrenciesDirect, XE and Wise.

 Before sending money to Canada from France, you should consider the following: